crydotsnake/djangocms-education/README.rst

 ######################
-DjangoCMS Education
+djangoCMS Education
 ######################

-DjangoCMS Education is a simple plugin for embedding your CV in your website.
+djangoCMS Education is a simple plugin for embedding your Resume in your website.

 ============
 Installation